 - Share the facts on office hygiene!
 Letting your employees see the alarming facts is enough for encouragement.
 Either send them alongside the hygiene policy, in a presentation or post an infographic up on a communal wall

 How you set up your office space should take workplace hygiene into consideration.
 If you’re planning on adding more communal spaces, kitchen areas and meeting pods, we can help with a range of materials and surfaces.
-From planning, designing, layout to the finished product, we begin the conversation with your needs in mind.
+From office planning, office interior design, layout to the finished product, we begin the conversation with your needs in mind.